eik-lib/website/docs/client_login.md

 ---
 id: client_login
-title: Client Login
+title: CLI Login
-sidebar_label: Client Login
+sidebar_label: CLI Login
 ---

-To make use of the Eik client, it is necessary to authenticate with an Eik server.
+To make use of the Eik CLI, it is necessary to authenticate with an Eik server.
 To do this, the `eik login` command can be used.

 ## The Eik login command